George Sisler (1939)

 Sisler was named the AL MVP in 1922, and he led the league in hits, triples, stolen bases, and batting average.
 He had career highs in stolen bases (51) and batting average (.420).
 He had 246 hits, 42 doubles, 18 triples, and 105 RBIs in 142 games.
 He again played well defensively, leading AL first basemen in assists with 125.

 Sisler suffered from vision problems in 1923, and he didn't play at all that season.
 The following season he was made player-manager of the Browns, a position he held through the 1926 season.
-He finished the 1924 season with 194 hits, 27 double, 19 stolen bases, 74 RBIs, and a .305 batting average in 151 games.
+He finished the 1924 season with 194 hits, 27 doubles, 19 stolen bases, 74 RBIs, and a .305 batting average in 151 games.
 He led AL first basemen in assists with 112.

 Sisler had another good season in 1925, batting .345 in 150 games.
 He had 224 hits, 21 doubles, 15 triples, and 105 RBIs.
 He once more led AL first basemen in assists with 131.